microsoft/JsonToJsonMapper/README.md

 # JsonToJsonMapper

 AutoMapper works on JSON format to exchange information between systems.
-MIP.
 It enables transformation of data from one canonical schema to another and allows integration of different SaaS applications through orchestration.
 Following are some of the capabilities that Automapper currently supports:
 1. Transformation from a flat type to flat/complex type.
 2. Transformation from a complex type to flat/complex type.